mshideler/Group2/README.md

 ### Environment Dataset
 - https://climateknowledgeportal.worldbank.org/download-data
 - The world bank provides observed rainfall and temperature data by year for regions within individual countries from 1901 to present.
-- Future predicions of the with the same structure are provided which cover the years 2020-2100.
+- Future predictions of the with the same structure are provided which cover the years 2020-2100.
 - The data has years in rows and regions in columns.

 ### Wine Reviews Dataset